-The Maybell West, Colorado, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title II Disposal Site (site) was inspected on September 3, 2020.
-Depressions observed during previous inspections on the top of the disposal cell and ancillary cell were revisited in 2020.
-The dimensions of Depressions No. 1, No. 2, and No. 3 appeared to be approximately the same size when compared to measurements made in 2019.
-The small depression located on the ancillary cell did not appear to change since the 2019 inspection.
-None of the depressions currently threaten the integrity or performance of the disposal cells; monitoring of the depressions will continue, including aerial surveys that can detect small changes in depression size.
+The Maybell West, Colorado, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title II Disposal Site (site) was inspected on September 2, 2021.
+Depressions observed during previous inspections on the top of the disposal cell and ancillary cell were revisited in 2021.
+The dimensions of Depressions No. 1, No. 2, and No. 3 appeared to be approximately the same size when compared to measurements made in 2020.
+The small depressions on the ancillary cell did not appear to change since the 2020 inspection.
+None of the depressions threaten the integrity or performance of the disposal cells; monitoring of the depressions will continue, including aerial surveys that can detect small changes in depression size.
 No changes were observed in associated drainage features.

 Gullies were observed west of Diversion Channel No. 2, and slight rilling under the northern and southwestern perimeter fence was also observed.
-None of this erosion currently threatens the integrity of the main disposal cell, ancillary cell, or associated surface water diversion structures; monitoring of this erosion will continue.
-Minor maintenance needs associated with the perimeter fence, a boundary monument, and perimeter signs were identified.
+None of this erosion threatens the integrity of the main disposal cell, ancillary cell, or associated surface water diversion structures; monitoring of this erosion will continue.
+No new observations or maintenance needs were identified for 2021.
 Inspectors identified no cause for a follow-up inspection.
 Groundwater monitoring is not required at the site.

-Requirements for the long-term surveillance and maintenance of the site are specified in the site-specific U.S. Department of Energy (DOE) Office of Legacy Management (LM) Long-Term Surveillance Plan (LTSP) (DOE 2010) and in procedures LM established to comply with the requirements of Title 10 Code of Federal Regulations Section 40.28 (10 CFR 40.28).
+Requirements for the long-term surveillance and maintenance of the site are specified in the site-specific U.S. Department of Energy (DOE) Office of Legacy Management (LM) Long-Term Surveillance Plan (LTSP) (DOE 2010) and in accordance with procedures established to comply with the requirements of Title 10 Code of Federal Regulations Section 40.28 (10 CFR 40.28).
 Table 4-1 lists these requirements.